Cozmopolit/MIDIFlux/Documentation/GameController/ViGEmStatus.md

 2. Run the installer as administrator
 3. Restart your computer

-## Future Plans

-Given the retired status of ViGEm, MIDIFlux may explore alternative solutions for game controller emulation in the future.
-Potential options include:

-1. Developing a custom driver specifically for MIDIFlux
-2. Integrating with alternative controller emulation libraries
-3. Using Windows native APIs for input simulation (with more limited functionality)

-Any transition to a new solution will be carefully planned to minimize disruption for existing users.

 ## Troubleshooting

 If you encounter issues with the game controller functionality: